Billings vs Revenue: What's the Real Difference?

 Here’s where it all comes together.
 Billings directly impact your cash flow and accounts receivable, showing how much money is coming into your business.
 Revenue, on the other hand, is what appears on your income statement (or P&L) and reflects your actual operational performance for a period.
 The amount you've billed but haven't yet earned is recorded as "deferred revenue" on your balance sheet—a liability that represents your promise to deliver future services.
 Properly tracking these separate streams is vital for accurate financial reporting, and it’s where having the right data integrations can save you from major headaches and compliance issues.

-Deferred Revenue: The Bridge Between Billings and Revenue
+Deferred Revenue: Bridging the Gap Between Billings and Revenue

 Think of deferred revenue as the waiting room between your billings and your recognized revenue.
 It’s the money you’ve invoiced or collected for services you haven’t delivered yet.
 For any business with subscriptions, annual contracts, or upfront project fees, understanding this concept is non-negotiable.
 It’s the key to accurately matching the revenue you earn with the work you perform, which is the whole point of accrual accounting and standards like ASC 606.
 Getting this right ensures your financial statements tell the true story of your company’s performance over time, not just on the day you send an invoice.